-Focused ultrasound is an early-stage, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with Niemann-Pick Disease.
+Focused ultrasound is a rapidly evolving, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with Niemann-Pick Disease.
 This novel technology focuses beams of ultrasound energy precisely and accurately on targets deep in the body without damaging surrounding normal tissue.

 How it Works

 Patients with Niemann-Pick disease lack certain enzymes for the metabolism of fat.
 Where the focused ultrasound beams converge, transient opening of the blood-brain barrier (BBB) can allow enhanced penetration into the central nervous system of a synthetic replacement enzyme.